Fermion masses and mixings in the 3-3-1 model with right-handed neutrinos based on the $S_3$ flavor symmetry: Introduction

-On the other hand, the origin of the family structure of the fermions can be addressed in family dependent models where a symmetry distinguish fermions of different families.
-Alternatively, an explanation to this issue can also be provided by the models based on the gauge symmetry $SU(3)_{c}\otimes SU(3)_{L}\otimes U(1)_{X}$, also called 3-3-1 models, which introduce a family non-universal $U(1)_{X}$ symmetry \cite {331-pisano,331-frampton,331-long,M-O}.
+\quad Besides that, another of the greatest misteries in particle physics is the existence of three fermion families at low energies.
+The origin of the family structure of the fermions can be addressed in family dependent models where a symmetry distinguish fermions of different families.
+One explanation to this issue can be provided by the models based on the gauge symmetry $ SU(3)_{c}\otimes SU(3)_{L}\otimes U(1)_{X}$, also called 3-3-1 models, which introduce a family non-universal $U(1)_{X}$ symmetry \cite {Georgi:1978bv,Valle:1983dk,Pisano:1991ee,Montero:1992jk,Foot:1992rh,Frampton:1992wt,Ng:1992st,Duong:1993zn,Hoang:1996gi,Hoang:1995vq,Foot:1994ym,Martinez:2001mu,Sanchez:2001ua,Diaz:2003dk,Diaz:2004fs,Dias:2004dc,Dias:2005yh,Dias:2005jm,Ochoa:2005ch,CarcamoHernandez:2005ka,Salazar:2007ym,Benavides:2009cn,Dias:2010vt,Dias:2012xp,Alvarado:2012xi,Catano:2012kw,Hernandez:2013mcf,Hernandez:2014lpa,Vien:2014pta,Hernandez:2014vta,Boucenna:2014ela,Boucenna:2014dia,Vien:2014gza,Phong:2014ofa,Boucenna:2015zwa,Hernandez:2015cra,DeConto:2015eia,Correia:2015tra,Dong:2015rka,Hernandez:2015tna,Okada:2015bxa,Binh:2015cba,Hue:2015fbb,Benavides:2015afa,Boucenna:2015pav,Hernandez:2015ywg,Dong:2015dxw,Cao:2015scs,Martinez:2016ztt,Borges:2016nne,Okada:2016whh,Fonseca:2016xsy,Fonseca:2016tbn} .
 These models have a number of phenomenological advantages.
-First of all, the three family structure in the fermion sector can be understood in the 3-3-1 models\ from the cancellation of chiral anomalies \cite{anomalias} and asymptotic freedom in QCD.
-Secondly, the fact that the third family is treated under a different representation, can explain the large mass difference between the heaviest quark family and the two lighter ones \cite{third-family}.
-Finally, these models contain a natural Peccei-Quinn symmetry, necessary to solve the strong-CP problem \cite{PC}.
+First of all, the three family structure in the fermion sector can be understood in the 3-3-1 models from the cancellation of chiral anomalies and asymptotic freedom in QCD.
+Secondly, the fact that the third family is treated under a different representation, can explain the large mass difference between the heaviest quark family and the two lighter ones.
+Third, these models contain a natural Peccei-Quinn symmetry, necessary to solve the strong-CP problem \cite{Pal:1994ba,Dias:2002gg,Dias:2003zt,Dias:2003iq}.
+Finally, 3-3-1 models including heavy sterile neutrinos have cold dark matter candidates as weakly interacting massive particles (WIMPs) \cite {Mizukoshi:2010ky,Dias:2010vt,Alvares:2012qv,Cogollo:2014jia}.
+Besides that, the 3-3-1 models can explain the $2$ TeV diboson excess found by ATLAS \cite {Cao:2015lia}.
+When the electric charge in the 3-3-1 models is defined in the linear combination of the $SU(3)_{L}$ generators $T_{3}$ and $T_{8}$, it is a free parameter, independent of the anomalies ($\beta $).
+The choice of this parameter defines the charge of the exotic particles.
+Choosing $\beta =- \frac{1}{\sqrt{3}}$, the third component of the weak lepton triplet is a neutral field $\nu _{R}^{C}$ which allows to build the Dirac matrix with the usual field $\nu _{L}$ of the weak doublet.
+If one introduces a sterile neutrino $N_{R}$ in the model, then it is possible to generate light neutrino masses via inverse seesaw mechanism.
+The 3-3-1 models with $\beta =- \frac{1}{\sqrt{3}}$ have the advantange of providing an alternative framework to generate neutrino masses, where the neutrino spectrum includes the light active sub-eV scale neutrinos as well as sterile neutrinos which could be dark matter candidates if they are light enough or candidates for detection at the LHC, if their masses are at the TeV scale.
+This interesting feature make the 3-3-1 models very interesting since if the TeV scale sterile neutrinos are found at the LHC, these models can be very strong candidates for unraveling the mechanism responsible for electroweak symmetry breaking.